Ninebark

 Physocarpus opulifolius makes an excellent hedge plant and provides good erosion control.
 Both short and long-tongued bees can access the flower nectar.
 Mining bees are known to be frequent pollinators of ninebark flowers.

 Common Ninebark has "perfect flowers," meaning that both male and female parts are contained on a single flower.
 The male and female flower parts develop in sequence, and the flowers themselves are self-infertile.
-Three plants are recommended for a reliable fruiting.
+Three plants are recommended for reliable fruiting.
 Plants can be divided in the early spring, with a sharp spade, chopping right through the middle.
 Softwood and hardwood cuttings are easy to root.